i2pgram/i2pgram-clients/tdesktop/BUILD_INSTRUCTIONS.md

 # Build Instructions for Ubuntu target

-// These instructions are taken from https://github.com/nebula-chat-fork/clients/blob/master/.github/workflows/tdesktop_linux.yml
+// These instructions are taken from https://github.com/nebula-chat-fork/clients/blob/master/.github/workflows/tdesktop_linux.yml with modifications from https://github.com/telegramdesktop/tdesktop/blob/dc8abc74ed4d72a73315550b91283ff1f2e44199/docs/building-cmake.md

 1. Install Ubuntu 14.04 into virtualbox vm with 300GB storage on disk
 2. In a terminal,